 Hardware Network: IDC Ribbon Wire(J-Link Cable): Connect nRF5340-DK to AN7002Q-DB-5340-M USB Wire –Type C USB: Power supply to AN7002Q-DB-5340-M through USB TYPE-C USB Wire-Micro USB: Power supply to nRF5340-DK through Micro USB

 !!
 Important Note:!!
 The circuit of SW1(p1.08)/SW2(p1.09)/LED1(p1.06) on AN7002Q-DB-5340-M is NOT COMPATIBLE to Nordic WI-FI Control Pin of swctrl1(p1.08)/host_irq(p1.09)/grant(p1.06).
 In this case, if you’re working with external flash MX25R64 for the WIFI project, Please avoid pin SW1/SW2/LED1 usage while LED2(p1.07) remains available as normal usage.
-For the design perspective of mother board/carrier board /target board (mounted with AN7002Q & MDBT53 modules), it is required to design the circuit align to SW1(p0.23)/SW2(p0.24)/LED1(p0.28).
+For the PCB design of end product/end device(mounted with AN7002Q & MDBT53 modules), the switch & LED should be configured to be: SW1(p0.23)/SW2(p0.24)/LED1(p0.28).

 Step 1: Prepared with the latest version of nRF Connect for Desktop, using Windows 64-bit – 5.2.0 Step 2: Prepared with the latest version of Command Line Tools, using Windows X86 64 – 10.24.2